7 Steps to a Comprehensive Backlink Audit

 Step 3: See how your links compare to competitors'

 How-to: Add competitors' sites for comparison.
 In your SEO SpyGlass project, navigate to the Domain Comparison module and specify the URLs of your top SEO competitors.
 Voila!
-Your backlinks will be compared to those of your top ranking rivals against a bunch of crucial link factors, with a 1 to 5 overall rating assigned to each site.
+The tool analyzes backlinks of your top ranking rivals, comparing them against a bunch of crucial link factors, with a 1 to 5 overall rating assigned to each site.

 Tips: 1.
 See where your competitors' links intersect.
 Looking into the intersection in your competitors' backlink profiles can give you insight into their link strategy — and help spot some valuable link building opportunities for your own site.